7 Adventurous Ways To Experience Europe In Summer

 With Chris Hemsworth playing Thor and Travis Fimmel donning the mantle of Ragnar Lothbrok, us Aussies have never been more intrigued by Viking history.
 If you’ve contracted a case of Nordic Fever, you’ll definitely want to visit the Danish town of Roskilde.

 Situated among the vast, green beauty of the mountainous Scottish Highlands, Inverlochy Castle Hotel is a grand old building of grey stone and romantic architecture.
-The extensive grounds and nearby loch are steeped in history, as are the ruins of the actual Inverlochy Castle – about two miles from the hotel and definitely a bit draughty.
+The extensive grounds and nearby loch are steeped in history, as are the ruins of the actual Inverlochy Castle.
+They’re about 3km from the hotel and definitely a bit draughty.